 Inspiration can come from just about anywhere.
-Movies, books, celebrity figures, and well-known scientific minds are just some of the categories where many pet names can often be found.
+Movies, books, celebrity figures, and famous orange cats in the media are just some of the categories where many pet names can often be found.
 Yet blogs like ours will give you the boost to your imagination that you need to see the types of names that cat owners use around the globe.

 Whether the perfect name is on one of these lists, or they just help you build a name that matches your new kitten better, pet name lists are the perfect place to start looking for inspiration.

 If you are struggling to find an amazing name for your feline friend, just look around or take a walk.
 People have chosen names like Star or Sunny often enough for these names to be popular across internet name lists and inspiration for those names is as easy as opening your eyes.

 Inspiration is all around you.
 Just keep in mind that whatever name you choose, make sure that your entire family is on board so that your new pet can be greeted with love when they first come home.